|

 awkwardness might be the one a boy experiences when first trying to

-guide a razor over the contours of the face.
+guide a razor over the contours of the face in order to effect a shave.
 The kitchen knife however

 quickly proved invaluable, and in time a